 Monitoring and supporting mental health has taken place in a variety of ways this school year.
 First, since most students are attending school two days per week, teachers and other school staff are able to interact with students regularly to assess mental health as part of daily interaction.
 For students who have chosen to stay in distance learning, they are interacting regularly during synchronous instruction with their teachers.
 Both LUSD middle schools use the See Something Say Something anonymous reporting system called P3 that allows students to report any safety concerns.
 This app is often used by students to report when they are worried about the mental health of a peer.
 When reports are made on the system, the call center handles them in real-time and they are immediately referred to school personnel and if life-threatening, to the local Sheriff's office for an immediate well check.
 Additionally, our technology department has alerts set when students use their school devices to search certain keywords.
-Often, those keyword alerts, signal to school staff that a student in struggling, and outreach is made immediately to the students.
+Often, those keyword alerts, signal to school staff that a student in struggling, and outreach is made immediately to the student and family.
+School Counselors are an integral part of working to ensure that we are aware of the mental health needs of students.
 They continue to provide SEL lessons school-wide to all students and are the first line of support for students in need of mental health support.
 This school year, using a combination of COVID funds and grant funds, LUSD has partnered with Wellness Together to bring on three Mental Health Specialists to provide mental health support services to students on LUSD campus.
 This results in almost immediate service to students who need the support, resulting in little to no wait time from referral to service, since the services are provided at school and parents are able to accept services through a timely intake process.